datopia/pixyll/_drafts/db.md

 persistence, functional transformation of _values_ is about as delightful as software development can get, for many of us.
-Databases invite us first to replace these transparent inputs and outputs with result sets and opaque connection handles  --- all for the privilege of competing for the indulgence of a harried and forgetful monolith.
-This is a raw deal.
+Databases invite us first to replace these transparent inputs and outputs with result sets and opaque connection handles  --- all for the privilege of submitting strings to the whims of an occult monolith.

 <!--<blockquote class="literal left">
 “A database that updates in place is not an information system.
 I'm sorry."<br>